 - The Franco-Indian Education Trust, launched in August 2017: a non-charitable and educational trust which provides three unique scholarship programmes to Indian students interested in pursuing their higher studies in France.

 - The France Alumni India Network: an initiative to reunite and reconnect former students of France through a digital platform.
-The 7,000+ registered alumni have direct access to the representatives of more than 400 French companies operating in India.
+More than 9,000 registered alumni have direct access to the representatives of 400 French companies operating in India.
 They are regularly reunited at alumni events, including job fairs.

 The Embassy of France in India has also developed attractive visa policies for Indian students.
 This includes the option of a 2-year employment visa in France after the completion of post-graduate studies.